rdfostrich/article-jws2018-ostrich/content/storage.md

 In order to handle VM, DM and VQ queries efficiently, our storage solution is a hybrid IC/CB/TB triple store, as introduced in last section.
 In summary, our approach consists of an initial dataset snapshot followed by a delta chain ([TailR](cite:cites tailr)), where this chain is compressed in B+Trees for TB-storage ([Dydra](cite:cites dydra)).
-Furthermore, we store additional metadata for convenience and improving lookup times ([HDT](cite:cites hdt)).
+Furthermore, we store additional metadata for improving lookup times ([HDT](cite:cites hdt)).
 Triple components are encoded in a dictionary for improved compression ([HDT](cite:cites hdt)) and we provide multiple indexes for different triple component orders ([RDF-3X](cite:cites rdf3x), [Hexastore](cite:cites hexastore)).
 [](#storage-overview) shows and overview of these main components, which will be explained in more detail in the following sections.
 We end of this section with a description of two ingestion algorithms for this storage approach;
-one batch algorithm, which requires loading the versions in-memory, and one streaming algorithm, which inserts the versions in small-chunks.
+one batch algorithm, which requires loading the versions in-memory, and one memory-efficient streaming algorithm, which inserts the versions in small-chunks.

 <figure id="storage-overview">
 <img src="img/storage-overview.svg" alt="[storage overview]">